JustasTitovec/JustasTitovec/README.md

 Here are some facts about me:

 - 🔭 I’m currently working on my health and improving coding skills.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning advanced CSS and Sass course.
 - 👯 I’m looking to collaborate on cool React.js projects
 - 📫 How to reach me: [Linked In](https://www.linkedin.com/in/justas-titovec-69877517a/)
 - 😄 Pronouns: he/him